d2s/Documentation/docs/Intro.md

 ![Main view](screenshots/master/main.png)
 Profile *Linux Mint* is selected.
 Selecting the row indicates a estimate run is next.
 A **double click** on row executes the task.
 Next task is a *Estimate* run as indicated on left in main view.
 An estimate run is a `--dry-run` execution of rsync.
 Tasks can also be executed in one go by selecting the batch button
 ![Main view](screenshots/master/main0.png)
 The result of a estimate run is presented.
 Next task is *Execute*.
 Execute is the real run as indicated on left side in main view RsyncOSX.
 Selecting a new row resets the tasks.
+The number of files and size of all files is shown in bottom of view.
 ![Main view](screenshots/master/main1.png)
 During a real run a progress bar show the progress of backup or restore task.
-Any task can be aborted during execution.
+All tasks can be aborted during execution.
 ![Main view](screenshots/master/main2.png)

 See [single task](SingleTask.md) for more info.